Cornell-Genomics-Facility/checkMyIndex/README.md

 * Institut Pasteur version 1.0.2: deal with the new Illumina unique dual-indexes (UDI)
 * Genomics Facility at Cornell version 1.2.0: modifications to include XLEAP-SBS chemistry
 * Genomics Facility at Cornell version 1.2.1: bug fix in check for index compatibility for XLEAP-SBS chemistry
+* Genomics Facility at Cornell version 1.2.2: bug fix in check for index compatibility when using multiple pools

 ## About checkMyIndex